Marketing Strategy ยท Updated July 3, 2026

 But when that playlist campaign ends, so do their listeners.

 This creates an endless loop.
 Artists become psychologically dependent on the easy route instead of building something sustainable.
-They want the instant gratification of playlist placement over the harder work of genuine audience development.
+They want the instant gratification of playlist placement over the harder work of real audience development.

 The problem runs deeper than individual psychology.
 The entire indie music ecosystem has become structured around this addiction.